Is a cheap digital picture frame worth it?

-Cheap digital picture frames garner a lot of attention – especially when they promise the same features and functions you’d get from more expensive frames.
+The cheap digital picture frame range garners a lot of attention – especially when they promise the same features and functions you’d get from more expensive frames.
 While this seems like great value for money, there are usually hidden drawbacks that aren’t immediately obvious.

 In practice, most cheap digital picture frames are just that – cheap.
+To get an idea of what to expect from a cheap frame, read what we think about the Polaroid digital photo frame.
 There are often quality control issues and sub-par performance.
-This is especially true when you compare features and functions to what more expensive and higher quality digital picture frames offer.
+This is especially true when you compare features and functions to what more expensive and higher-quality digital picture frames offer.

 Another important drawback to consider is the lack of Wi-Fi connectivity and versatility.
 Most cheap digital picture frames can only receive pictures by inserting a USB or memory card directly into the frame.
 They lack the functionality that more expensive frames have (mobile apps, web interfaces, web albums, and multimedia compatibility, etc.).
 They also don’t have features like listening to the radio, viewing weather reports, and multimedia playback.